danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 1. Reflection 1 (15 min)
     * ***Within your groups***
     - How effective are the visualizations you chose?
+Consider the following questions:
     - What would need to be improved?
         - based on your approach to generating the visualisation, e.g., colour scheme, chart type, layout, data elements